r4victor/tenthousandmeters/content/blog/python_bts_05.md

 We've seen that in the case of the `STORE_NAME` opcode, the VM first gets the name from `co_names` and then maps that name to the value on top of the stack.
 It uses `f_locals` as a name-value mapping, which is usually a dictionary.
 In the case of the `STORE_FAST` opcode, the VM doesn't need to get the name.
 The number of local variables can be calculated statically by the compiler, so the VM can use an array to store their values.
 Each local variable can the be associated with an index of that array.
 To map a name to a value, the VM simply stores the value in the corresponding index.

 The VM doesn't need to get the names of variables local to a function to load and store their values.
-Nevertheless, it stores these names in a code object of the function in the `co_varnames` tuple.
+Nevertheless, it stores these names in a function's code object in the `co_varnames` tuple.
 Why?
 Names are necessary for debugging and error messages.
 They are also used by the tools such as `dis` that reads  `co_varnames` to display names in parentheses:

 ```text
               2 STORE_FAST               1 (y)